BDC Hamburger Icon

 Staffing agencies

 Organizations of all sizes have benefited from co-employment relationships with staffing agencies, which hire for them temporary employees to increase production levels, fill in for leaves of absence and help meet crucial deadlines, to name a few uses.
-In fact, the American Staffing Association says U.S. staffing companies hire 16 million temporary and contract employees each year.
+The American Staffing Association says United States staffing companies hire nearly 13 million temporary and contract employees each year.

-Although these hires work in a wide range of fields, the most common include industrial (36%), office-clerical and administrative (24%), professional-managerial (21%), engineering, IT and scientific (11%), and healthcare (8%).
+Although these hires work in a wide range of fields, the most common include industrial (36 percent), office-clerical and administrative (24 percent), professional-managerial (21 percent), engineering, IT and scientific (11 percent) and healthcare (8 percent).

-Small and midsize businesses that don’t have an internal HR department can especially benefit from co-employment relationships.
+Small and midsize businesses that don’t have an internal HR department can especially benefit from the co-employment relationship that a PEO offers.
 There are nearly 500 PEOs in the U.S., serving hundreds of thousands of small and midsize businesses and employing 4 million people.
-According to NAPEO (National Association of Professional Employer Organizations), more than 15% of all small businesses with 10 to 99 employees are partnered with a PEO.
+According to NAPEO (National Association of Professional Employer Organizations), more than 15 percent of all small businesses with 10 to 99 employees are partnered with a PEO.

-By teaming up with a professional employer organization, companies can outsource HR responsibilities like employee recruitment, administrative HR services, employee benefits administration, payroll processing, risk and compliance, and employee training and development.
-The level of support the businesses receive depends on their service agreement.
+By teaming up with a PEO, companies can outsource HR responsibilities like employee recruitment, administrative HR services, employee benefits administration, payroll processing, risk and compliance and employee training and development.

 TipBottom line